mykeysid10/Melanoma-Detection/README.md

 # Melanoma Detection (Skin Cancer)

-#### Project Aim: To detect if the image provided is skin cancerous or not.
+#### Project Aim: To Detect & Localize if the provided image is Benign or Malignant.

 #### Domain: Object Detection | Computer Vision